Consulting

 Data Clinics

-- to adapt known algorithms for specific purposes.
+- Algorithm Adaptation: Tailoring known algorithms for your specific research needs.

-- to pick the right machine learning methods for your data.
+- Methodology: Selecting the right algorithms and machine learning methods for your data.

 Training